-- A. SRW units are level from front to back and between units when checked with a 3 ft long level, - B. Final wall face is within 3/4" of horizontal and vertical alignment shown in the accepted submittals when measured along a 10 ft straightedge and - C. Final wall plumbness (batter) is within 0.5° of vertical unless otherwise approved.
+- A. PRW units are level from front to back and between units when checked with a 3 ft long level, - B. Wall face is within 2" of horizontal and vertical alignment shown in the accepted submittals when measured along a 10 ft straightedge unless otherwise approved, and - C. Wall batter is within 2° of batter required by the PRW Unit Vendor.